celestiaorg/docs/docs/developers/node-api.md

 }
 ```

-#### POST /submit_pfd
+#### POST /submit_pfb

-Constructs, signs and submits a PayForData message to a running instance
+Constructs, signs and submits a PayForBlob message to a running instance
 of celestia-app.
-The body of the `/submit_pfd` request should contain the
+The body of the `/submit_pfb` request should contain the
 hex-encoded `namespace_id`, the hex-encoded `data`, the `fee`, and the
 `gas_limit` as a uint64.